esikm/Pillow/docs/reference/open_files.rst

 a terminal method, so it should not close the underlying file.
 The current behavior of ``seek()`` closing the underlying file on accessing the last frame is presumably a heuristic for closing the file after iterating through the entire sequence.
-In general, Pillow does not know if there are going to be any requests for additional data until the caller has explicitly closed the image.
+In general, Pillow2 does not know if there are going to be any requests for additional data until the caller has explicitly closed the image.